sonamsamdupkhangsar/account-rest-service/README.md

-# email-rest-service
+# account-rest-service

-This is a Email Rest Service api built using Spring WebFlux.
+This is a Account Rest Service api built using Spring WebFlux.
 This is a reactive Java webservice api.